TheMuntu/TheMuntu/README.md

-Philosophe : Hell is others.
+Philosopher : Hell is others.<br/>
-Others : Hell is trying to understand someone’s code.
+Others : Hell is trying to understand someone’s code.<br/>
-Me : Hell is not understanding my own code.
+Me : Hell is not understanding my own code.<br/>

 - Well, as you have noticed, there's really nothing to see here yet. <br/>
 - I will properly complete this when I have more time...<br/>